clearpathrobotics/cpr-documentation/README.md

 ## How should I write pages?

-1. Refer to [Markdown's guide](https://www.markdownguide.org/basic-syntax/) for syntax
+1. Refer to [Markdown's guide](https://www.markdownguide.org/basic-syntax/) for syntax.
+    Comments should be added using a `[//]: <>` start to a line.
+    HTML commenting—`<!-- -->`—causes issues with the MDX extension in VS Code.
-2. Refer to [Docusaurus's guide](https://docusaurus.io/docs/next/markdown-features) for supported Markdown features
+2. Refer to [Docusaurus's guide](https://docusaurus.io/docs/next/markdown-features) for supported Markdown features.
-3. For advanced users, refer to [Markdown MDX](https://mdxjs.com/) for adding React Components to a Markdown file
+3. For advanced users, refer to [Markdown MDX](https://mdxjs.com/) for adding React Components to a Markdown file.
-4.  for advanced users, you may create React pages using _.js_ or _.ts_ file types
+4.  for advanced users, you may create React pages using _.js_ or _.ts_ file types.

 ## How should I name files?